 The Move Over Act was instituted in the State of Florida in 2002 to protect law enforcement officers and other emergency workers stopped alongside our highways.
 Drivers are required to approach cautiously when an emergency vehicle is stopped ahead with its lights flashing.
 Drivers must change lanes away from the emergency vehicle if they are on a multi-lane highway and can do so safely.
 If drivers are unable to change lanes safely, or if they are on a two-lane highway, they must slow down while maintaining a safe speed so as not to impede other traffic.

-Tolls must be paid at the time you travel through a toll lane with either cash or a prepaid account such as SunPass, E-PASS, LeeWay or another interoperable transponder account.
+Tolls must be paid at the time you travel through a toll lane through a prepaid account such as SunPass or E-ZPass, or another Florida-accepted transponder, or with cash where cash collection is available.
 If you have a transponder with a prepaid account, your account must contain adequate funds to ensure you can pay your toll.
 If you do not have cash or a transponder when driving through the toll, the registered owner of the vehicle will receive a Toll Enforcement Invoice in the mail with a $2.50 administrative charge.
 Failure to pay for using a toll facility in Florida is considered a moving violation and may result in a $100 or more civil penalty, court costs, and suspension of your vehicle registration if the tolls are not paid.

 As long as you have deposited the correct number of coins, even if the light stays red, you can continue through the lane.
 You will not receive a violation in the mail.
 It is possible a foreign coin or other object may have jammed the equipment.
 Please do not add more coins or deposit less than the required toll.
 Customers are never expected to pay more than the posted amount.